yoyofuji/ProjectPneumonia/README.md

 ## The Algorithm

-For this project , to create and train a model , we used resnet18 which is a special type of network using 18 layers and employing CNN.
+For this project , to create and train a model , we used resnet18 which is a special type of network using 18 layers and employing CNN, convolutional neural network.
+CNN has its downsides , notably the time it takes to train.

 ![image](https://github.com/yoyofuji/ProjectPneumonia/assets/174374607/1bc243ca-7298-4caf-85f7-9e3a42a068cc)